MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 ---
-title: Secure a hub virtual network with Zero Trust
+title: Apply Zero Trust principles to Hub Virtual network in Azure
 description: Learn how to secure a hub virtual network with Zero Trust for access to Azure infrastructure.
 ms.date:
 ms.service: security